 Within each company, which contact feels the most attainable?

-For example, did a Senior VP share one of your blog posts on social media or ask a question in a LinkedIn Group?
+For example, did a Senior VP share one of your blog posts on social media or ask a question you could answer in a LinkedIn Group?

 These are hot leads that should be the focus of your first efforts.